cambiotraining/sars-cov-2-genomics/01-intro.md

 However, it should be noted that sensitive data can still be collected, even if it is not shared publicly (e.g. via the GISAID database).
 Such sensitive information may still be useful for the relevant public health authorities, who may use those sensitive information for a finer analysis of the data.
 For example, epidemiological analysis will require individual-level metadata ("person, place, time") to be available, in order to track the dynamics of transmission within a community.

+This is the general advice when it comes to metadata collection: **record as much information about each sample as possible**!

 :::exercise